1986 ICC Trophy

 The 1986 ICC Trophy was a limited-overs cricket tournament held in England between 11 June and 7 July 1986.
-It was the third ICC Trophy tournament to be staged, and as with the previous two tournaments, games between the 16 participating teams were played over 60 overs a side and with white clothing and red balls.
+It was the third ICC Trophy tournament to be staged, and as with the previous two tournaments, games between the 16 participating teams were played over 60 overs a team and with white clothing and red balls.
 All matches except the final were played in the Midlands.
 The final was held at Lord's, London.

 The tournament served as the Cricket World Cup qualification process – Zimbabwe defeated the Netherlands to win their second ICC Trophy in a row and qualify for the 1987 World Cup.
 The weather was much better than the earlier competitions, and all matches were played to a result.

 Competition format

 The 16 teams were divided into two groups, one containing seven teams and the other containing nine.
 Each teams played each other team in its group once in matches played between 16 June and 5 July, scoring four points for a win and two for a no-result (match started but not finished) or abandoned entirely without a ball being bowled.
 The top two teams in each group went forward to the semi-finals, the top team in each group playing team with the runner-up from the other.
 Where teams finished with equal points totals, run rate was used to separate them.